-STARS EU will host an innovative training experience from April 20 to 24 at Hanze University of Applied Sciences in Groningen (Netherlands), bringing together students, faculty, and staff from its nine member universities for the first time.
+STARS EU will host an innovative training experience from April 20 to 24 at Hanze University of Applied Sciences in Groningen (The Netherlands), bringing together students, faculty, and staff from its nine member universities for the first time.
 The aim of the first edition of the STARS EU Student Case Competition is for participants to work on real business cases, mainly focused on the challenges faced by family businesses.

 The planned program combines collaborative work with practical learning and international exchange to promote skills development, teamwork, intercultural communication, and analytical abilities in different contexts.